unytics/bigfunctions/README.md

 - advanced data-explorations/vizualisations from your BigQuery console, your notebooks, your IDE.
 - communication with all your SAAS to bring a common logic orchestrated from your data-warehouse and optionnaly from dbt.

-Follow the following links to explore and call public BigFunctions from you own BigQuery Project:
+Follow the links to explore and call public BigFunctions from you own BigQuery Project:

 - **<a href="https://unytics.github.io/bigfunctions/" target="_blank">BigFunctions website</a>**
 - **<a href="https://unytics.github.io/bigfunctions/reference/" target="_blank">Reference of public BigFunctions</a>** - callable from any BigQuery project without install